TruscaPetre/PAIP/README.md

 - Review
 	- Looking at ideas with fresh eyes after some time.
 	- Looking for mistakes
-- There is an idea gathering phase
-	- The idea gathering can be from many sources, such as memory, observation, internet, search, discussions and dialogue.
-	- Not always necessary, but powerful #TODO decide when is necessary and when it is not for our system
+	- The result of reviewing ideas is a feedback.
+Positive feedback is kind of useless.
+Negative feedback shows us a way in which we can improve the proposals
+- Abstractions
+	- What ideas you ignore and what ideas you focus on, what ideas are important and what are the just details, is in the scope of abstractions.
+Building abstractions allow us to hide complexity.

 ## Theories of Improvements
+These ideas are experiments to be tested in the system which we develop and implement.

+### Making models use Abstractions
+Theory: Maybe our limitations have pushed us to develop abstractions in problem solving which LLMs don't have by default as a tool, just implicitly use it.
+So Maybe if we create a framework to use abstractions the reasoning would get better?

 Working memory of humans is very limited, but context window, is very large for LLMs.
 Humans have developed other skills to deal with difficult problems which require a larger working memory.
 Those other skills, are like:
-- abstraction allow us to solve problems which LLMs can't solve,
+- Abstraction allow us to solve problems which LLMs can't solve,
-	- deconstruction of the problem into smaller problems which are easier to solve
+	- deconstruction of the problem into smaller problems which are easier to solve [[README#Failing to navigate abstraction layers]]
 	- Analogy with - Chain of Thought
 - A problem can be solved in multiple ways ( Analogy with - Tree of Thought)
-Theory: Maybe our limitations have pushed us to develop skills in problem solving which LLMs don't have by default

 ### Making models get bored
-Such that they escape from the loops in which they get stuck.
+Theory: Maybe making models get bored, will help them escape from the loops in which they get stuck.

 ## Other ideas